dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 ---

 - "analytic neurology" and neuro-lingusitic programming

+- Analytic neurology and the third-eye: what are the mind and brain doing?
+  - in your mind, when preparing for a trance-like state, you focus on visualizing semiotic signs, characters, (ASL) signs and gestures
+  - first visualize without the notion of color completely, then focus on visualizing in black+white, then in color
+  - focus on visualizing simpler imagery/signs, like latin characters. then gradually begin visualizing more
+- from an analytic neurology perspective: what is happening here? what is your mind doing? how can properly running through these exercises
+- when I successfully enter a particular kind of trance-state and your third eye "snaps" into resolution, complicated imagery in 3 dimensions suddenly dances before my three eyes. it's not easy to get into this state, but what is happening here? if i reflect to intensely on it, i lose the trance state and the imagery stops.
+  - i can't really control the imagery, i am merely witnessing it.
+  - it's amazing though, like i've activated some inherent ability of my mind to augment it's computation, effortlessly.

 - varying degrees of dis/entanglement in variational autoencoders
   - extrapolating from the [arXiv insights video on variational autoencoders](https://www.youtube.com/watch?v=9zKuYvjFFS8)